Better-HPC/auto-rest/docs/getting_started/launching.md

         auto-rest --mssql --db-host localhost --db-port 1433 --db-name my_database
         ```

+The Auto-REST server automatically produces an OpenAPI specification for the deployed API.
+Users can access the API's interactive documentation via the `/docs/` endpoint or the raw JSON specification at `/openapi.json`.
+Administrators should review the generated documentation to verify all database tables are correctly represented within
+the API.

 ## Using Custom Drivers

 Users can extend Auto-REST to support additional database systems using third party drivers.